FDSchaefer/omni8task/README.md

 ```bash
 pip install -r requirements.txt
 ```
+See [requirements.txt](requirements.txt) for the full list of dependencies.

 3. **MNI152 atlas:**
 A stripped down version of the atlas exists within the repository (T1 Only)